Industrial Shaft

 References:

-I understand what you mean.
+By: Shawn Submitted on: 04/27/2017 at 09:10PMReason: I understand what you mean.
 But the examples you provide are a lot smaller than this item.
 I'm going to take another picture while holding the shaft to reveal how large it is and hopefully that will help get it identified.